m) Provisions and Contingent Liabilities General

 Determining method to estimate variable consideration and assessing the constraint:

 Certain contracts for the sale of products include a right to return and volume rebates that give rise to variable consideration.
-In estimating the variable consideration, Company is required to use either the
+In estimating the variable consideration, Company is required to use either the expected value method or the most likely amount method based on which method better predicts the amount of consideration to which it will be entitled.

 The Company determined that the expected value method is the most appropriate method in estimating the variable consideration for the sale of products with rights to return and volume rebates, given the large number of customer contracts that have similar characteristics.
 In estimating the variable consideration for the sale of product with volume rebates, the Company determined that using a combination of the most likely amount method and expected value method is appropriate.
 The selected method that better predicts the amount of variable consideration was primarily driven by the number of volume thresholds contained in the contract.
 The most likely amount method is used for those contracts with a single volume threshold, while the expected value method is used for contracts with more than one volume threshold.